avjewe/cdxdoc/tooltest.md

 ```
 says that the stderr output should contain both the word "duplicate" and the word "one", thus matching either "Column name 'one' is a duplicate" and "Duplicate column name : one".

+Remember that if you're using a `regex` matcher, you need to include `(s?)` in the pattern if you want a match to cross a line boundary.

 ## File Format
 A tooltest file (traditionally with a `.test` suffix) has the following parts.
 All but `command` are optional